Sylvain-Gamel-fr/Sylvain-Gamel-fr.github.io/en/index.md

 You are an individual, or a company, and you want to train, or train your staff, in the use of new technologies?

+> Lack of digital competency is already a new illiteracy.

 Contact me to define your training plan.